 Have you given your current strategy enough time, or are you impatient?
 I once had a client who complained that nothing had resulted from his email campaign, and when I asked him how many email blasts had he sent out – the answer was only one!
 So give the plan at least a year before you start making hasty judgments.
 When you grow a garden, you have to sow the seeds and then be patient and let nature take its course.
 Yes, there are certain things you must do to nurture the process, such as updating your website regularly, but some of it ultimately is out of your hands.

 When I teach marketing to photography students, I give them the dictionary definition: “Marketing is the process or technique of promoting, selling and distributing a product or service.”
 A key word here is “process,” which essentially means it is an ongoing activity – did Nike stop promoting once it became an iconic brand?
 No, of course not – Nike consistently updates its brand and promotes everywhere.
 The other key word is “technique,” which refers to the different parts that make up the complete marketing strategy.

 Never judge your results by one single component.

-Keith Barraclough is a New York-based photographer and client of mine who was living in Washington, D.C. when we first met.
-He started sending out his e-postcards about 3 years ago to a select group of clients and friends and after some feedback, he began making them more “personal” so that they looked like real postcards and not simply an image in an email.
-Using a simple template, he was able to place not only the image in the card, but also a date, a postage stamp and a hand-written note, so it looks really authentic.
-His mailing list is small and very targeted, and is comprised of the people he has met and would really like to work with.
+Keith Barraclough is a New York-based photographer and client of mine living in Washington, D.C. when we first met.
+He started sending out his e-postcards about 3 years ago to a select group of clients and friends, and after some feedback, he began making them more “personal” so that they looked like real postcards and not simply an image in an email.
+Using a simple template, he was able to place not only the image in the card but also a date, a postage stamp, and a handwritten note, so it looks authentic.
+His mailing list is small and very targeted and is comprised of the people he has met and would like to work with.
 They are sent out usually every four to six weeks and show either client-driven or personal work that is “new.”
 “It’s just a fun way to keep my name on their minds and to show them I am still shooting,” says Keith.